ayushwattal/ShopifyChallenge/README.md

 b.
 What is the last name of the employee with the most orders?

 c.
 What product was ordered the most by customers in Germany?

+## Solution
+### Question 1
+* Refer to Jupyter Notebook 'ShopifyChallenge.ipynb' .
+* For using it, do upload the csv '2019 Winter Data Science Intern Challenge Data Set - Sheet1.csv' present in same repository.
+* You might have to update the file path dataset reading step (pd.read_csv('FilePath/FileName').

+### Question 2
+* Refer to ShopifyChalange_Question2.pdf .
+* To run the SQL statement copy statement and run it on https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL